-Fedair offers a regular charter service to Skukuza Airport, and SA Airlink is launching flights to Skukuza from 2 June 2014 (different to its originally announced plan to launch them in March 2014), making it 4 airports available for flights to the Kruger.
+Fedair offers a regular charter service to Skukuza Airport, and SA Airlink launched flights to Skukuza on 2 June 2014, making it 4 airports available for flights to the Kruger.
 Prior to this there were no regular scheduled flights to Skukuza Airport (Kruger National Park).
 There are also options to fly to Nelspruit or to Hoedspruit with SA Express).
 Alternatively, book a charter flight to Skukuza with Federal Air (they are also linking up Nelspruit's Kruger Airport with Skukuza).

 Skukuza Airport is close to the Kruger Park and its camps, as well as world-renowned Game Lodges.

 On the 23rd April 2014 it was announced that Avis Car Hire would be the supplier of car rentals at Skukuza Airport, as well as a shuttle service from the airport to the Skukuza Camp.
 As you leave the airport you can begin a game drive in an Avis vehicle.

 31 July 2014 : Skukuza Airport now has scheduled flights to and from Cape Town and Johannesburg.
 Previously tourists had to fly to Nelspruit and drive for two hours to Kruger but now they can fly directly into the park by flying into Skukuza.
 Kruger officials are pleased with this new scheduling as tourists used to complain about the drive in.
 Skukuza Airport now operates two daily flights from OR Tambo and Cape Town International.
 These scheduled flights will carry between 37 and 85 passengers daily.